PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P19_ParentChildInterruption_CT/README.md

-# Hooking virtual threads and sync code:
+# Challenge Time
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Consider two threads in a parent-child relationship.
+Write a snippet of code that shows how the parent thread interrupts the child thread and waits for the child thread to finish its actions, meant to be executed only after interruption (e.g., provide a partial result to its parent thread).